 They are not “do everything everywhere” fins, and I don’t like those who say otherwise.
 No fin is.
 Personally, I’m not a huge fan of the style – but this is a personal preference, and I’m not against these fins in general.

 If you travel, you will find the size good, but often the weight awful.
 If you are in current, you may find them exhausting.
 If you want to change kick styles, you may find them limited in some ways, and better in others.
 However, an experienced diver who is comfortable with these fins will have much less of an issue.
 There is a learning and comfort curve to deal with.

 For all other fins, there are five I wholeheartedly recommend.

 Not all are for everyone, and not for every situation.
-If you are like me – a warm water diver who travels and likes things easy – here are four fins that may be for you.
+If you are like me – a warm water diver who travels and likes things easy – here are five fins that may be for you.